yannickbijl/BioStringCompress/README.md

  Efficient compression of biological sequences for long term storage.

 ## ROADMAP/TODO
- - [ ] Early decisions:
+ - [x] Early decisions:
    > Q: How do we want to publish the software? -> package, cmd-tool, GUI, loose scripts
-     A: ...., because ....
+     A: cmd-tool, because the use case allows for incorporation into pipelines without the hassle of creating own read and write methods by user.

    > Q: Do we want to incorporate analysis tools in the software?
 Can be separate for paper/report.
      A: No, as the analysis is only useful for the research and development.
 Not actual use of compression.

-   >Q: How do we want to organize ourselves?
+   > Q: How do we want to organize ourselves?
 Further discussion needed, perhaps useful for future projects.
-    A: ...
+     A: Code + Docs is maintained through Github.
+Official communication through Discord.
+Meetings on demand.
+Give notice when worked on project through official communication channels.

+   > Q: How do we want to report program progress?
+     A: Logging + `raise errors`.

  - [ ] Learn how to write string of 0 and 1 to byte, and read byte as string of 0 and 1.
  - [ ] All the stuff
  - [ ] Late decisions
    > Q: Do we want to publish a paper about this?
 Contact Fons Verbeek about this if needed.
-     A:
+     A: Yes, we will see if we can do all this on time.

    > Q: Do we want to continue collaboration together? -> In which form?
 What kind of commitments?
      A:

    > Q: Do we want to continue with this kind of research? -> Compression through AutoEncoders?
 Use of Graph Theory?
      A: Do we want to start other projects? -> What project?

 ## 3 (de)compression methods
 Normally all bases are stored using 8-bit characters.